gatsbyjs/gatsby/packages/gatsby-page-utils/README.md

 #### validatePath

 Validate a file path.
-It verifies that it doesn't contains specific characters or strings.
-It returns `true` if path is valid otherwise it returns `false`.
+It verifies that the path doesn't contain specific characters or strings.
+It returns `true` if the path is valid otherwise it returns `false`.

 | property | description | type   |
 | -------- | ----------- | ------ |